-2.1.3 Particulate Trace Metals: Particulate trace metal concentrations were determined on particles collected by in-situ filtration as described in Hatta et al., (this volume).
-Briefly, size-fractionated particles (>51 μm, 0.8 - 51 μm) were collected by insitu filtration using modified dual-flow McLane WTS pumps (Ohnemus and Lam, 2015).
-The 0.8 - 51 μm size fraction was used to determine the total and leachable concentrations of particulate trace metals.
-Total digestions were effected with the Piranha method, which completely dissolves the filter and all lithogenic particles (Ohnemus et al., 2014; Ohnemus and Lam, 2015).
-Leachable concentrations of particulate trace metals were determined using a 1M hydrochloric acid (HCl) leach at room temperature for 24 hours.
-This cold HCl leach is more aggressive than other commonly used weak acid leaches (e.g., Berger et al., 2008), but has the advantage of having been tested on a variety of iron bearing minerals: it has been shown to extract Fe from poorly crystalline Fe(III) oxyhydroxides and a small fraction of some phyllosilicates, but not crystalline Fe(III) oxides (Raiswell et al., 1994).
-Total digest and leach solutions were run at the WHOI Plasma facility on a Thermo Element2 HR ICP-MS using a quartz spray chamber introduction system (Ohnemus et al., 2014; Hatta et al., this volume).

-2.1.4 Surface sediments grain size analysis: Surface sediments were collected using a Smith McIntyre Grab at stations along the southern across-bank section at the 400 m isobaths on the western and eastern flanks of PB and MB (stations 71-MB West, 35-MB East, 41-PB West, 28-PB East), at the top of each bank around 280 m depth (stations 70-Central MB, 26- Central PB), and at 595 m water depth in the Joides Basin in between the two banks (station 34-JB).
+- 2.2.2 Dissolved Trace Metals: Samples were collected for dissolved trace metal determinations at 15 of the 79 stations using a custom-built trace metal clean rosette (Measures et al., 2008).
+Filtered seawater samples (0.45 μm pore size) were determined by shipboard flow injection analysis and duplicate samples were drawn for shore-based determination by Inductively Coupled Plasma Mass Spectrometry (ICP MS; see Hatta et al., this issue for details). - 2.2.3 Particulate Trace Metals: Size-fractionated particles (>51 μm, 0.8 51 μm) were collected by in-situ filtration using modified dual-flow McLane WTS pumps (Ohnemus and Lam, 2015).
+The 0.8 51 μm size fraction was used to determine the total and leachable concentrations of particulate trace metals using the methods of Ohnemus et al., 2014 and Ohnemus and Lam, 2015 and shore-based High Resolution ICP MS (see Hatta et al., this issue for details). - 2.2.4 Surface sediments grain size analysis: Surface sediments were collectedusing a Smith McIntyre Grab at stations along the southern across-bank section at the 400 m isobaths on the western and eastern flanks of PB and MB (stations 71-MB West, 35-MB East, 41-PB West, 28-PB East), at the top of each bank around 280 m depth (stations 70-Central MB, 26- Central PB), and at 595 m water depth in the JB in between the two banks (station 34-JB).
 Additional samples were collected at select stations offshore and inshore of the main section (Figure 1).
 Sediment subsamples were transferred to 50ml centrifuge tubes and spun down on-board to remove most pore waters, and then frozen for transport.

 Grain size distributions were determined for surface sediments along the main across-bank section.
 Sediments were thawed in the laboratory, and subsamples were transferred to a 15mL centrifuge tube and shaken vigorously in water to disperse aggregates, and sieved to remove gravel pieces >2 mm.
 Grain size distribution for sediments <2 mm was determined on a Beckman Coulter LS13320 Laser Diffraction Particle Size Analyzer at the WHOI Coastal Research Facility.
-The LS13320 determines the volumetric size distribution from 0.017 μm to 2000 μm.
+The LS13320 determines the volumetric size distribution from 0.017 $\mu$ m to 2000 $\mu$ m.
 Samples were introduced into the Particle Size Analyzer in an aqueous stream, and sediment concentration was adjusted to reach an obscuration rate between 10-20%.
-Volume percentages were binned into clay ($<4 \mu m$), silt ($4-63 \mu m$), and sand ($63-2000 \mu m$) size classes (Wentworth, 1922).
+Volume percentages were binned into clay (<4 $\mu$ m), silt (4-63 $\mu$ m), and sand (63-2000 $\mu$ m) size classes (Wentworth, 1922).
 Broad characteristics of sediment samples off of the main across-bank section were grouped into qualitative sediment classes on the basis of their textural similarities to the sediments for which the grain size distributions were determined (Figure 1).